springmeyer/win-osm-workshop/Tutorial.md

 1. Now you should be able to browse and query these tables of osm data just as if they were shapefiles or other tabular GIS data

+## Step 9: Load a Shapefile into PostGIS and then view from QGIS

+1. Go to your `\data` folder
+1. Right click on `10m-admin-0-countries.zip`
+1. Select "7-Zip > Extract files..."
+1. Click "OK"

+To add to your database do:

+1. Go to pgAdmin III
+1. Select the "osm" database
+1. Select Plugins > PostGIS Shapefile and DBF loader 2.0
+1. In the "PostGIS Shapefile..." window, click "View Connection Details" to ensure the plugin has good connectivity to the database.
+1. On the "Import" tab, click "Add File"
+1. In the "Select a Shape File" window, navigate to the folder where you extracted the .zip file in the previous step.
+1. You should see `ne_10m_admin_0_countries.shp` - select this and click "Open"
+1. Click "Options"
+1. In the "DBF file character encoding" field, type `windows-1252` - ref: https://github.com/mapbox/tilemill/issues/547#issuecomment-1722581
+1. Click "OK"
+1. Click "Import"

+To view the imported shapefiles do:

+1. Go to QGIS
+1. Go to Layer > Add PostGIS Layer
+1. Double-check your connection to the "osm" database
+1. Click "Connect"
+1. Select the "ne_10m_admin_0_countries" table
+1. Click "Add"
+1. Click "OK" in the "Coordinate Reference System Selector Window" - it should have WGS84 highlighted already.
+1. You should now see an "ne_10m_admin_0_countries" layer in the GQIS Layers panel and a nice map of the world in the display window.